-O: How do the G.I.R.L. awards work?
+Q: How do the G.I.R.L. awards work?

 A: The GIRL Awards are a progressive awards set.
 Each recipient is a Go-Getter, Innovator, Risk Taker, and a Leader.
 The first year a recipient earns this award they will receive a G, then an I, until the whole set is complete.
 Our Volunteer Support Team will track who has what letter and then work to encourage Service Unit leadership and troop parents to nominate you for the next letter.

-Moving forward, Girl Scouts will gradually get rid of the G.I.R.L.
-Awards and availabilty will be limited.
+Moving forward, Girl Scouts will gradually discontinue the G.I.R.L.
+Awards and availability will be limited.

 Q: We worry that if we give out too many recognitions, their significance will be "watered down."
-How do we Maintain Quality?
+How do we maintain quality?